10 Designer Bathroom Taps

 This Bakala modern washbasin design would look great in any modern bathroom, as although it’s very stylish, it has clean lines and an elegant design that would enhance the bathroom, without taking centre stage.

-If your looking for a unique tap that stands out, the Lacava bathroom tap is a good choice.
+If you’re looking for a unique tap that stands out, the Lacava bathroom tap is a good choice.
 The sleek design curves around in what could be described as a heart shape, with the water falling through the centre.

 The lever to turn the tap on and off doesn’t take anything away from the main design, as it’s also quite unique and modern in design itself.